santhoshm900/secure-ec2-access-with-bastion-host-and-nat/README.md

 This isolates private instances from public exposure.

 ---
 🖥️ Connect to Public EC2 Using PuTTY

-Public EC2 → ubuntu@<Public-IP>
+Public EC2 Login:

+ubuntu@<Public-EC2-Public-IP>

+Key File Used:

-Key file → linuxkeypair.pem
+linuxkeypair.pem

 1️⃣ Convert .pem → .ppk using PuTTYgen